adigxd/av-intraday-transformer/README.md

    **Alternative: Edit appsettings.json directly**
    - Open `appsettings.json`
    - Replace `YOUR_API_KEY_HERE` with your actual API key
-   - ⚠️ **Warning:** If you edit `appsettings.json` directly, make sure not to commit your real API key to git!

 3. **Run the application**
    ```bash